- General Degree Requirements and Policies

 HEARINGS HELD AT THE SCHOOL OF THE ARTS

-At hearings conducted by the School of the Arts, the student appears before a committee comprised of the Dean of Student Affairs, the chair of the student’s program, and a faculty member designated by the Dean.
+At hearings conducted by the School of the Arts, the student appears before a committee comprising the Dean of Student and Alumni Affairs, the chair of the student’s program, and a faculty member designated by the Dean.
 The student is given the opportunity to give his or her version of the events in question and to make a written submission, if the student so desires.
-After a careful consideration of all the factors that have emerged from the inquiry, including the strength of the evidence, information from the hearing, and the student’s response, the committee will make a determination.
+After careful consideration of all the factors that emerge from the inquiry, including the strength of the evidence, information from the hearing, and the student’s response, the committee will make a determination.
 The Dean will notify the student of the decision within 10 business days after the hearing is concluded.
 If it is determined that the student violated a policy, the student may receive a written warning, disciplinary probation, suspension, or dismissal.

 Sanctions and Appeals